Bandwidth/api-docs/site/docs/webrtc/overview.md

 Subscriptions are very flexible, allowing for the creation of custom scenarios where participants may hear or see some people and devices, but not others.
 Subscriptions can be created three levels:

-- At the Session level
+- At the session level
-- At the Participant level
+- At the participant level
-- At the Participant Stream level
+- At the participant stream level

 Subscriptions are the “glue” that tie participants and sessions together, and as such a set of endpoints exist for creating, reading, or updating subscriptions, all including the session and participant ID whose subscriptions are being updated in the URL path: